DeepChainBio/deepchain-apps/docs/source/documentation/deepchainapps.rst

 DeepchainHub
 ------------

-All the applications that have been released publicly can be found on the `hub <https://app.deepchain.bio/hub/apps>`_ as describred in this `section <https://deepchain-apps.readthedocs.io/en/latest/documentation/deepchain.html>`_
+All the applications that have been released publicly can be found on the `hub <https://app.deepchain.bio/hub/apps>`_ as described in this `section <https://deepchain-apps.readthedocs.io/en/latest/documentation/deepchain.html>`_